dialchain/dial/dial.md

 ## Finality
 Finality is achieved by ensuring that each inserted declaration is propagated to all validators within a defined time frame called __Time Window__.

-With our __Proof of Guarantee__ consensus, consumer of the declaration (e.g., payee) will not need to wait for the finality of the transaction.
-A simple __Counter Proof of Publication__ into the log will provide the necessary trust to proceed forward with the transaction.
+With our __Proof of Guarantee__ consensus, consumer of a declaration (e.g., payee) will not need to wait for the finality of that declaration.
+A simple __Counter Proof of Publication__ will provide the necessary trust to proceed forward with the transaction.

 ## Participant
-A participant is a [decentralized identifier](https://www.w3.org/TR/did-core/) registered with the DialChain.
+A participant is a [decentralized identifier (DID)](https://www.w3.org/TR/did-core/) registered with the DialChain.
 Despite other blockchain networks, presenting a public key is not sufficient to represent an identity on the DialChain.

 ## Organization
 An organization is a DID controlled by zero or more participants.
 An organization defines procedures and associated decision (signature) rules.